Linkurious/ogma-oracle-parser/docs/example.md

 # Make sure you are in the right directory
 cd ~/ogma-oracle-parser/example/server
 ```
-Same as for cient, you will need to install Ogma by providing your `API_KEY`.
+Same as for client, you will need to install Ogma by providing your `API_KEY`.
 Then you can just proceed:

 ```sh
 npm install --save https://get.linkurio.us/api/get/npm/ogma/<VERSION>/?secret=<YOUR_API_KEY>